Is the Original Sin Really Not a Sin but the Original Crime?

 Yes, we now fill you with the “necessary illusions” as Chomsky calls them: beliefs you will now accept as your own.

-As everybody around you believes them too, you don’t even notice that are totally arbitrary, supported by no evidence at all.
+As everybody around you believes them too, you don’t even notice that are totally arbitrary, and supported by no evidence at all.

 Central Castings is waiting for you.
 We have a limitless selection of approved outfits for you to parade around in, identify with, feel proud about….
 The real “you” emerges, with just enough make-up here and there to conceal the inevitable cracks in the façade.